lestrrat-go/server-starter/README.md

 - receive file descriptors to listen to through an environment variable - perform a graceful shutdown when receiving SIGTERM

 Many PSGI servers support this.
-If you want your Go program to support it, you can look ander the [listener](https://github.com/lestrrat/go-server-starter/tree/master/listener) directory for an implementation that also fills the ```net.Listener``` interface.
+If you want your Go program to support it, you can look under the [listener](https://github.com/lestrrat/go-server-starter/tree/master/listener) directory for an implementation that also fills the ```net.Listener``` interface.

 ## INSTALLATION